(Mesangiocapillary Glomerulonephritis; Lobular Glomerulonephritis)

 Among adults, dipyridamole 225 mg po once/day with aspirin 975 mg po once/day for 1 yr may stabilize renal function at 3 to 5 yr, but at 10 yr there is no difference from placebo.
 Studies of antiplatelet therapy yield inconsistent results.

 Alternate therapies are sometimes substituted for the usual treatments (eg, corticosteroids could exacerbate underlying hepatitis C).
-Alternative therapies include pegylated interferon alfa 2A or 2B (with addition of ribavirin if creatinine clearance is > 50 mL/min) for hepatitis C virus–associated disease and plasma exchange with corticosteroids for concomitant severe cryoglobulinemia or rapidly progressive GN.
+Alternative therapies include pegylated interferon alfa-2a or pegylated interferon alfa-2b (with addition of ribavirin if creatinine clearance is >50 mL/min) for hepatitis C virus–associated disease and plasma exchange with corticosteroids for concomitant severe cryoglobulinemia or rapidly progressive glomerulonephritis.
 ACE inhibitors may decrease proteinuria and help control hypertension.

-Membranoproliferative GN is a group of immune-mediated disorders with some common histologic features.
+Membranoproliferative glomerulonephritis is a group of immune-mediated disorders with some common histologic features.

 Patients most often present with nephrotic syndrome, but they may present with nephritic syndrome.